Skip to content

 Pergamo (Roma Norte)

-A stylish cafe with good coffee and super fast wifi.
+A stylish cafe with decent coffee and super fast wifi.
 The place is small so seating is limited to a bar and a few two-tops but the place is always empty so it's easy to get a table and linger for hours without bothering anyone.
 They serve a small food menu that's mostly sandwiches and pastries.
-The staff is really friendly too.

 This is an excerpt from the "Places to Work" section of my Remote Worker's Guide to Mexico City.
 If you're planning an extended trip to CDMX, it's got all the recommendations and pro tips you need to make the most of your trip.
 You can learn more about it here.